ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

        mosip-application.properties - [registration-libs module] - Contains the environment variable.
        spring-<env>.properties - [registration-services module] - It contains the environment based REST client url to make different service calls.

 	Post completion of above mentioned changes, build 'mosip-parent' pom.xml file to build the application.
+        Make sure that '**maven-metadata.xml**' is generated under the '**registration-client**' module post build generation.
+Which was referred by the application to download the required jars based on the version.
+        Post-build process **META-INF.MF** file also should be present in the JFROG repository, which consists of the checksum of the jar files.

 **Prerequisites:**
 ***